eho-tacc/vdr_frictionless_prototypes/vdr_migration/notes/20210113_report_out.md

 Relationships between fields in different tables are drawn using two fields in a [Table Schema](https://specs.frictionlessdata.io/table-schema/): [`primaryKey`](https://specs.frictionlessdata.io/table-schema/#primary-key) and [`foreignKey`](https://specs.frictionlessdata.io/table-schema/#foreign-keys).

 [`primaryKey`](https://specs.frictionlessdata.io/table-schema/#primary-key) is an optional field in the schema that defines one or more fields in a table.
 These field(s) **uniquely** identify each row in a [Data Resource](https://specs.frictionlessdata.io/data-resource/).
-Non-unique `foreignKey`s will raise an error during validation.
+The presence of rows with non-unique `primaryKey`s will raise an error during validation.

 [`foreignKey`](https://specs.frictionlessdata.io/table-schema/#foreign-keys) is an optional field in the schema that defines relationships to another [Table Schema](https://specs.frictionlessdata.io/table-schema/) that describes a [Data Resources](https://specs.frictionlessdata.io/data-resource/) (or tables).
 For every row of the table described by this schema (the schema that has a `foreignKey` defined), Frictionless "looks up" the `primaryKey` of that row in the other table (defined at each `foreignKey/reference/resource`).